symonenkov/crud-test-task/README.md

 config.password = 'password';
 config.table_prefix = '';

-You\'re gonna need to create a DB named "test" or whatever you name it , import t_user.sql
+You'''re gonna need to create a DB named "test" or whatever you name it , import t_user.sql

 ## Installation